Radial Worlds – Snellgrove from Zero to Hero

 She has done that in spades!
 The win, her second top ten finish of the week puts her in 22nd overall with four races still to go.

+After racing overall leader Josefin Olsson of Sweden, who had finished second in the first gold fleet race (R6), was disqualified.

+As she had retired from the second race, this forced her to count one of the high scoring results, resulting in her dropping to 12th overall and possibly out of contention for the title.

-Winner of the first gold fleet race (R6) was Louise Cervera of France with overall leader Josefin Olsson of Sweden in second and Finland’s Monika Mikkola in third place.
+Winner of the first gold fleet race (R6) was Louise Cervera of France with Finland’s Monika Mikkola in second place, and Charlotte Rose of the USA in third.

-Second behind Snellgrove in race 7 was the defending champion Emma Plasschaert of Belgium, with Ecem Güzel of Turkey in third to consolidate her second place overall.
+Second behind Snellgrove in race 7 was the defending champion Emma Plasschaert of Belgium, with Ecem Güzel of Turkey in third to take first place overall.

-Championship leader Olsson retired from that second race but retains a 26 point lead ahead of Güzel with Tuula Tenkanen of Finland moving into third place.
+Following the disqualification for Olsson, the new leader is Ecem Güzel with a six point lead from Tuula Tenkanen of Finland, and with Marit Bouwmeester of Holland now in third place.

-Marit Bouwmeester of Holland is in fourth, two points off the podium places, and three points ahead of Paige Railey of the USA.
-Anne-Marie Rindom of Demark is in sixth place.
+Paige Railey of the USA is fourth, Anne-Marie Rindom of Demark fifth and Charlotte Rose USA sixth.

-Britain’s Alison Young, the 2016 champion, slips a place to tenth overall after 26 and 6th places, with team-mate Georgina Povall now in 27th after a 38 and 28.
+Britain’s Alison Young, the 2016 champion, is ninth overall after 25 and 6th places, with team-mate Georgina Povall now in 28th after a 37 and 28.

 Two races are scheduled daily before concluding the world championship on Wednesday.